cccir/tt_4alu/docs/info.md

     To reset ALU set all input pins to 0 which corresponds to ```lda 0``` operation loading Accumulator register with 0.

+## External hardware

+List external hardware used in your project (e.g. PMOD, LED display, etc), if any

 # A description of what the inputs do
   inputs:
     - clock